 The small church Abuna Yemata Guh is said to have been carved in the 4th century by a troupe of wandering Syrian monks.
 The church is nestled on the cliff’s edge in a deep saddle between two sandstone spires known locally as the Guhe Towers.
 Tourists get their thrills from the church on the approach which requires some vertical scrambling and ends with a very airy scoot around the corner of the tower to the church door where a hungry priest unlocks the sanctuary’s secrets for a small fee.

 He-Man led another incredible line first up a chimney, then a handjamming crack and finally a flaring hand and arm crack to the top of the tower.
 The four of us climbed more efficient than in the Hamster Tube and reached the summit of the smaller of the Guhe Towers above the church.
-The church-key master told us that the larger tower is kil-kil (forbidden) becuase the saintly namesake Abuna Yemata is buried on the tower’s summit.
+The church-key master told us that the larger tower is kil-kil (forbidden), because the saintly namesake Abuna Yemata is buried on the tower’s summit.
+Some say Littlejohn has climbed the larger tower.

 On our way back to the vehicle, we spread seeds of myth.
 I told men and children of a divine voice we heard from the atop the stone steeple.
 Abuna Yemata’s spirit told us farenjis to climb the larger tower.
 Toothless grins, smiles and committed eyes met me with eager lust for the truth.
 The larger tower must be climbed, the sage once said!
 Before diving into the minibus and vanishing, we left the village with one more revelation: On top of the tower lies an infinite amount of gold!
 Enough gold to adorn your many wives, your son’s future wives and his son’s wives.
 Gold for all the faithful.
 If you just climb the larger tower.
 Open your hearts and your ears tonight and the holy voice of Abuna Yemata will speak to you.
 We will return tomorrow and climb the larger tower.